My Family’s Famous Brown Sugar Pie

 - Prepare pie pan with pie dough.

-- Whisk together eggs and add in sugar, butter, and vanilla.
+- Whisk together eggs and add in sugar and vanilla.
+Do this by hand rather than with an electric mixer (you don't want it over-whipped).

-- Whisk together until combined well and smooth.
+- Whisk in butter until combined and smooth.

 - Pour into pie pan.
 Bake for 45-55 minutes or until golden brown.
 Update: It might need longer.
 Check to see that pie is baked through (it will be gooey but it should be set).